s-glass/reading-notes/102/class8notes.md

 ' for ([initialExpression]; [conditionExpression]; [incrementExpression]) statement'

-* When a 'for'loop executes, the following happens:
+* When a 'for' loop executes, the following happens:
 1.Initial expression is executed
-2. Condition expresison is evaluated.
+2. Condition expression is evaluated.
 If true, loop executes; otherwise it terminates.
 3. Statement executes
 4. If present, incrementExpression is executed
 5. Control returns to step 2